14-5. Split Purchases

 1) Multiple purchases to the same vendor which do not exceed the single purchase limit or MPT.
 Example.
 A CH makes two separate $100 purchases from the same vendor on the same day.
 This situation is not a split purchase because the combined total of $200 is below the MPT.

-(b) Example.
+2) Multiple purchases to the same vendor when the CH purchases as requirements are received.
+Example.
 A CH receives a $6,000 purchase request on Monday.
 He obtains funding and approval and places the order.
 On Wednesday, the CH receives a purchase request from the same customer to buy additional items from the same vendor for $5,000.
 He obtains funding and approval and places a second order to the same vendor.
 This situation is not a split purchase, because the CH was unaware of the second request when he made the initial purchase.